folutade/KnowThatYouAnointed/content/posts/the-party.md

   The future look bright
   I see the light on***

-* It is notable that on “Mother I Sober”, Kendrick also wrestled with his own sexual misbehavior and addiction which he saw as one of the effects of the unresolved generation trauma from sexual abuse.
+* It is notable that on “Mother I Sober,” Kendrick also wrestled with his own sexual misbehavior and addiction, which he saw as one of the effects of the unresolved generational trauma from sexual abuse.

   * ***Intoxicated, there's a lustful nature that I failed to mention
   Insecurities that I project, sleepin' with other women**